wailyn2024/Computational-Thinking-8/README.md

 2. Enter your __SAAS Email__ and create a password
 3. Create a username: **pick something school appropriate, you will have to share it with the teacher**
 4. Return to this page and make sure you are logged in
-5. Click the green button that says "Code" and choose **"Codespaces" and press the + sign**
+5. Click the green button that says "Code" and choose **"" and press the + sign**
-6. This will begin to build the codespace for the class
+6. This will begin to build the for the class
 7. Bookmark the page while you wait for it to build by clicking the star in your browser
 8. When it finishes building, select "welcome_to_ct8" from the file list on the left
 9. Click the triangle in the top right to run the welcome_to_ct8 program and follow the instructions that appear